Building a happy and healthy relationship (Part 1)

 Relationships form the backbone of human connection, influencing our mental and emotional wellbeing.
 While every relationship is unique, certain principles can foster a happy and healthy partnership.

-We spoke to a leading clinical psychologist and expert relationship coach about how people can cultivate the qualities they desire in a partner, the importance of difficult conversations, and strategies for effective communication.
+In the first of a series of articles on happy and healthy relationships, Dr Sarah Alsawy-Davies, leading clinical psychologist and expert relationship coach, explains how people can cultivate the qualities they desire in a partner, the importance of difficult conversations, as well as strategies for effective communication.

 How important is it to focus on embodying the qualities I desire in a partner rather than concentrating on negative aspects?